 “November?
 Oh, for fuck’s sake.”

-The Christian kids used to mock us.
-They knew their ancestors had built a better mousetrap and they weren’t afraid to throw it in our faces.
+The Christian kids at school used to mock us.
+They knew their ancestors had built a better holiday and they weren’t afraid to it in our faces with their pity.
 Inevitably, some Jewish kid would lash out, “We’re the ones who feel bad for you.
 We have 8 days of presents, and you only have one!”

 But that was bullshit.
 Everyone knew seven of those days were for socks or pencils or soap-on-a-rope.
 Who did this schmuck think he was kidding?
-He’s trying to pass off Hanukkah… I’m sorry, “Chanukah”… as the greatest holiday ever, and we couldn’t even agree on the spelling.
-As it stood, I’d have to admire Christmas from afar.
+He’s trying to pass off Hanukkah… or “Chanukah”… as the greatest holiday ever, and we couldn’t even agree on the spelling.
+As it stood, I’d have to admire the joy of Christmas from afar.
 Until one eve, one foggy Christmas Eve, when I managed to experience Christmas as an insider.

 It happened while on vacation in Amish Country, Pennsylvania.
-It was my father’s idea to take the family there, instead of someplace good, like Disney World.
-Life in the Amish Country wasn’t about riding log flumes.
-It was about hard work, sacrifice and living without technology.
-This jab wasn’t lost on me, as I had been constantly nagging my father to buy me an Atari.
-To the ignorant or desirably young, Atari was an early computer console where you could pretend to hit something that resembled a ball against something that resembled a paddle.
+It was my father’s idea to introduce us to culture, instead of taking us someplace good like Disney World.
+As we drove through the farmland, passing simple wooden barns and horse drawn buggies, my father noted how life in the Amish Country was about hard work, sacrifice and living without technology.
+This jab wasn’t lost on me, as I had been constantly nagging him to buy me an Atari.
+To the ignorant or desirably young, Atari was an early computer console where you could hit something that resembled a ball against something that resembled a paddle.
 In real life, this would’ve been dreadfully boring, but plug it into a TV and my generation was hooked.
-But Dad wasn’t having any of it, and now I was forced to learn a lesson in deprivation.
+Dad didn’t buy into any of that, and now I was forced to learn a lesson in deprivation.

-“See that Amish man driving that buggy?
+“See that Amish man ploughing the field?
 You can’t even take a picture of him.”

 “Is it because you won’t buy me a camera?”
 I said.